nohaelprince/PrestigePrediction/README.md

 The Prestige dataset analysed in this report has been taken from the library ‘car’ in R. This dataset has 102 observations and 6 attributes.
 The observations are the Canadian occupations.

-Out of the 6 attributes, one attribute namely :
+Out of the 6 attributes, 4 attributes have been selected namely :
-‘type’ representing the type of occupation.
+- ‘type’ representing the type of occupation.
-‘education’ representing average education of occupational incumbents ‘income’ which represents average income of incumbents ‘prestige’ is the response variable which represents the prestige score for occupation.
+- ‘education’ representing average education of occupational incumbents
+- ‘income’ which represents average income of incumbents
+- ‘prestige’ is the desired outcome which represents the prestige score for occupation.

 ### Objective

-This project aims to create a linear model to predict **prestige** given the type, education and income.
+This project aims to create a linear model to predict **prestige** given the following predictors: type, education and income.

 ### Input/Output
 - First the user should enter 3 values (education, income and type) from the left side panel and press the Predict! button.